Tesla Dashboard Symbols and Warning Lights

 So, what is that light on your dashboard?
 What follows is easily the most complete list available of symbols and warnings that may appear in and on your car’s dashboard or instrument cluster.

-The following are warning lights and indicators found in vehicles built by Tesla.
+The following are warning lights, fault lights and indicators found in vehicles built by Tesla.
 Lacking an internal combustion engine, their models use fewer warning lights then most.
 Nevertheless, those that are used are here.
 Click the link to the right of each one to learn more.

 How They Are Presented